Urlscan Io

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives, no context about prerequisites or limitations.
+No guidance provided on when to use this tool versus alternatives.
+There is no mention of context or exclusions, leaving the agent without decision-making support.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.